 DLC Academic Coaches work with students one-on-one and in small groups to discuss academic concerns and develop strategies to promote academic success.
 Additionally, Academic Coaches facilitate workshops (online and in-person) for groups of 10-100 students on a variety of topics that support academic success.
 Other responsibilities include representing the DLC at campus resource fairs, updating and creating online resources, managing DLC social media accounts, creating videos and articles related to DLC content, and assisting with special projects furthering the DLC mission.
 Academic Coaches receive training in all aspects of the position.
 Academic Coaches are expected to work an average of 10-15 hours per week, although hours worked per week varies based upon employees’ availability and the demand for services.

 Responsibilities of an Academic Coach

-- Recording appointment notes in database
+- Recording appointment notes in online database

-- Referring students to other relevant campus resources
+- Referring students to relevant campus resources

-- Preparing for and rehearsing workshops
+- Preparing for and rehearsing workshop presentations

 - Understanding of and personal commitment to learning and motivation concepts and strategies